luxe/unilang/README.md

 ...

 #### 6. No trade-offs
 Typical programming languages are designed around trade-offs.
 Unilang refuses to make trade-offs.
-Most opnions can be dual supported at the language level,
+Most opinions can be dual supported at the language level,
-with code generation customization.
+and chosen during code generation.

 ## Installation
 ```